clowntheArt/gw2acr-guide/index.md

 * utility skills
 * transform state (shroud, kits, etc.)

-any mismatch prevents the acr from activating.
-if an acr does not load, recreate it from the live character state.
+any mismatch prevents the acr from activating if an acr does not load, recreate it from the live character state

 ---